apache/openserverless-task/config/docopts.md

-  --quota               select quota checker module --milvus              select MILVUS vector database --registry            activate the support for a private image registry for custom actions (by default it will install one)
+  --quota               select quota checker module --milvus              select MILVUS vector database --registry            activate the support for a private image registry for custom actions (by default it will install one) --class               specify the ingress class.
+It can be auto, traefik, nginx.
+On microk8s it should be public.
 ```